OrencioRodolfo/json-schema-quicktypes/docs/envelope/envelope.schema.md

 # Message Envelope

-<p>Envelope for all messages being exchanged, whether they are Events or Commands or produced by PokerStars host or Sportsbook embed apps</p>
+<p>Envelope for all messages being exchanged, whether they are Events or Commands or produced by host or Sportsbook embed apps</p>

 <table>
 <tbody>